Undergraduate courses

 Indigenous Australian Mental Health Principles and Practice

-The Indigenous Mental Health Principles and Practice major enables you to develop the skills and knowledge necessary to work as an Indigenous mental health practitioner.
+The Indigenous Mental Health Principles and Practice major enables you to develop mental health strategies, skills, knowledge and treatment methodologies to engage with Aboriginal mental health patients.
+Become an Indigenous Mental Health Practitioner today.

 Learn more